 What You Need to Know Before You Go to Asilomar Beach

-Bring your own picnic and water or walk to the Asilomar conference center.
+Bring food and water or walk across the road to the Asilomar conference center.

 Dogs are allowed on the beach but must be on a leash at all times.